sheagk/sheagk.github.io/README.md

-ZeroFour by HTML5 UP
+CSS and HTML originally by ZeroFour by HTML5 UP (html5up.net | @n33co), but modified heavily by myself.
-html5up.net | @n33co

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 A responsive general purpose site template design named as such because it's the fourth design up here (very creative I know).
 Has plenty of room for all sorts of content